Self Forcing: Bridging the Train-Test Gap in Autoregressive Video Diffusion: Self Forcing: Briding Train-Test Gap via Holistic Post-Training

 Inspired by research in large language models~\cite{streamingllm}, we propose a rolling KV cache mechanism for autoregressive diffusion models that allows infinitely long video generation without any need of recomputing the KV cache.
 As illustrated in Figure~\ref{fig:kv}~(c), we maintain a fixed-size KV cache that stores the KV embeddings of tokens in the most recent $L$ frames.
 When generating a new frame, we first check if the KV cache is full.
 If it is, we remove the oldest KV cache entry before adding the new one.
 This approach enables endless frame generation with a time complexity of $O(TL)$, while still maintaining a sufficient context length when generating each new frame.
 Algorithm~\ref{alg:inference} provides a detailed description of our autoregressive long video generation algorithm with rolling KV cache.

 However, naive implementation of this mechanism leads to severe flickering artifacts due to distribution mismatch.
 Specifically, the first latent frame has different statistical properties than other frames: it only encodes the first image without performing temporal compression.
 The model, having always seen the first frame as the image latent during training, fails to generalize when the image latent is no longer visible in the rolling KV cache scenario.
-While we experimented with strategies similar to StreamingLLM~\cite{streamingllm}, keeping the first frame fixed while rolling KV cache of other frames, these proved ineffective for video generation.
 Our solution is straightforward but effective: during training, we restrict the attention window so the model cannot attend to the first chunk when denoising the final chunk, thereby simulating the conditions encountered during long video generation.